MurilloGroupMSU/spartan/viz-books.md

 # Visualization Books

 Several visualization books are described below.
-I recommend reading all of them, but I hightlight here what their strengths are for the reader with less time and the need to focus on specific goals.
+I recommend reading all of them, of course; but, I highlight their focus so that you can start with those most appropriate to your specific goals.

 ## Tufte 1